chemandante/homm3/README.md

 5D - Orb of vulnerability\
 5E - Ring of vitality\
 5F - Ring of life\
-60 - Vail of lifeblood\
+60 - Vial of lifeblood\
 61 - Necklace of swiftness\
 62 - Boots of speed\
 63 - Cape of velocity\